 Back to Delhi

 Directly after breakfast went to Pinnacle Mall in Dwarka, sector 10.
 I enjoyed a cool time at Evergreen Sweets with my dear friend Putty.
 Later she took me to her home and don’t know how just time passed away and the evening came back to the hotel.

 My Last Day in Delhi

-I started my solo trip in India on Sep 12, 2015 and it continued till Sep 22, 2015.
+I started my solo trip in India on Sep 12, 2015, and it continued till Sep 22, 2015.
 At night came back Dhaka with sweet memories.
-I’ve realized life is beautiful with my unconditional love for traveling… Next where? 🙂
+I’ve realized life is beautiful with my unconditional love for traveling… Next to where? 🙂

 Next soon, coming with more details about must visit places in Delhi.
 Stay Tuned!